Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Everyone wants to go to Heaven, but no one wants to die.
+> Progress is limited by your ability to change your mind.

 <!-- QUOTE_END -->